johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 At their last halt he sank down and said: ‘I’m thirsty, Sam,’ and did not speak again.
 Sam gave him a mouthful of water; only one more mouthful remained.
 He went without himself; and now as once more the night of Mordor closed over them, through all his thoughts there came the memory of water; and every brook or stream or fount that he had ever seen, under green willow-shades or twinkling in the sun, danced and rippled for his torment behind the blindness of his eyes.
 He felt the cool mud about his toes as he paddled in the Pool at Bywater with Jolly Cotton and Tom and Nibs, and their sister Rosie.
 ‘But that was years ago,’ he sighed, ‘and far away.
 The way back, if there is one, goes past the Mountain.’

-## ~24 March 3019
-### [F/S/G]
 ‘There you are!’ came the answer.
 ‘It’s all quite useless.
 He said so himself.
 You are the fool, going on hoping and toiling.
 You could have lain down and gone to sleep together days ago, if you hadn’t been so dogged.
 But you’ll die just the same, or worse.
 You might just as well lie down now and give it up.
 You’ll never get to the top anyway.’

 With a gasp Frodo cast himself on the ground.
 Sam sat by him.
 To his surprise he felt tired but lighter, and his head seemed clear again.
 No more debates disturbed his mind.
 He knew all the arguments of despair and would not listen to them.
 His will was set, and only death would break it.
 He felt no longer either desire or need of sleep, but rather of watchfulness.
 He knew that all the hazards and perils were now drawing together to a point: the next day would be a day of doom, the day of final effort or disaster, the last gasp.

-## 25 March 3019 [TOY]
-### [F/S/G]
-##
 First he must ease his aching back.
 He lay flat beside Frodo for a while.
 Neither spoke.
 Slowly the light grew.
 Suddenly a sense of urgency which he did not understand came to Sam.
 It was almost as if he had been called: ‘Now, now, or it will be too late!’
 He braced himself and got up.
 Frodo also seemed to have felt the call.
 He struggled to his knees.
 ‘I’ll crawl, Sam,’ he gasped.
 So foot by foot, like small grey insects, they crept up the slope.
-They came to the path and found that it was broad, paved with broken rubble and beaten ash.
-Frodo clambered on to it, and then moved as if by some compulsion he turned slowly to face the East.
-Far off the shadows of Sauron hung; but torn by some gust of wind out of the world, or else moved by some great disquiet within, the mantling clouds swirled, and for a moment drew aside; and then he saw, rising black, blacker and darker than the vast shades amid which it stood, the cruel pinnacles and iron crown of the topmost tower of Barad-dûr.
-One moment only it stared out, but as from some great window immeasurably high there stabbed northward a flame of red, the flicker of a piercing Eye; and then the shadows were furled again and the terrible vision was removed.
-The Eye was not turned to them: it was gazing north to where the Captains of the West stood at bay, and thither all its malice was now bent, as the Power moved to strike its deadly blow; but Frodo at that dreadful glimpse fell as one stricken mortally.
-His hand sought the chain about his neck.
-Sam knelt by him.
-Faint, almost inaudibly, he heard Frodo whispering: ‘Help me, Sam!
-Help me, Sam!
-Hold my hand!
-I can’t stop it.’
-Sam took his master’s hands and laid them together, palm to palm, and kissed them; and then he held them gently between his own.
-The thought came suddenly to him: ‘He’s spotted us!
-It’s all up, or it soon will be.
-Now, Sam Gamgee, this is the end of ends.’

 A sudden weight smote him and he crashed forward, tearing the backs of his hands that still clasped his master’s.
 Then he knew what had happened, for above him as he lay he heard a hated voice.
 ‘Wicked masster!’ it hissed.
 ‘Wicked masster cheats us; cheats Sméagol, gollum.
 He musstn’t go that way.
 He musstn’t hurt Preciouss.
 Give it to Sméagol, yess, give it to us!
 Give it to uss!’